 As a result, History helps us realize what we all are capable of through the knowledge of whatever we (as human beings) have done in the past.
 History shows us what we truly are.
 In consequence, forgetting something or someone is only appropriate when it’s a cause of pain or when it prevents you to go beyond.
 And even so, to forget does not imply to erase.

 Emmett Knowlton has expressed it neatly.
 About what he consideres the futile desire of Wambach presented in the Gatorade ad, he said:

 “She is already immortalized in American soccer history, and however much the sport grows in the decades to come will have her to thank as much as anyone.”

 In her autobiography, Forward (2016), Wambach admits her longing for a future ahead of her in her beloved sport.
 In this book, she recalled when reporters inquired her about breaking Mia Hamm’s record and her next goal, she said:

 “I want to give more assists to Alex Morgan, so she can break my record.”
 And I mean it: there would be no greater tribute than being surpassed.

 About the Gatorade ad she expressed in her memoir that when she implored everyone to forget her, it was “only with regard to soccer, I think, not for good!”.
-But is it possible to forget her soccer persona from the person she is now?
+But is it possible to forget her soccer persona separating it from the person she is now?
 There is only one Abby Wambach and the whole of her is more than those parts scattered.
 And when she said she wanted “to give more assists” to her team mates, she was (unconsciously) implying her legacy will be there as the impulse for further accomplishments.

 Consequently, to remember would be always a better choice.
 Because when we choose to do it, we grab the past in our hands as the only thing we have for sure to recognize ourselves, to celebrate our achievements and how we have surpassed them greatly.
 When we choose to remember, the only things to be forgotten are our limitations.